-Paragraph 2(b) deals with agreements certified under section 115 prior to its repeal - such agreements will continue to operate as if section 115 had not been repealed, but will be able to be extended under the new section 134K.
+Paragraph 2(b) deals with agreements certified under section 115 prior to its repeat - such agreements will continue to operate as if sections 115-117 had not been repealed, but will be able to be extended under the new section 134K.
 (Under sections 115-117 there was no provision for extension of agreements.)

-Paragraph 2(c) deals with the case of an agreement in respect of which an application for certification under section 115 is made prior to that section's repeal, which agreement has not been certified at the time section 115 is repealed.
-In such a case, the parties have the option of having the application treated either
+Paragraph 2(c) deals with the case of an agreement in respect of which an application for certification under section 115 is made prior to that section's repeal, but the agreement has not been certified at the time section 115 is repealed - in such a case, if the parties wish, the application may be treated as if it had been made under the new section 134C.